WTW-IM/es-components/packages/es-components/src/components/containers/notification/Notification.md

     type="success"
     header="Success!"
     additionalText="You did a thing."
-    light
+    useLightVariant
   />

   <Notification
     type="info"
     header="Information!"
-    additionalText="Here's some information you need to know." light
+    additionalText="Here's some information you need to know." useLightVariant
   />

   <Notification
     type="warning"
     additionalText="Here's a warning."
-    light
+    useLightVariant
   />

   <Notification
     type="danger"
     header="Danger!"
     additionalText="You're about to do something dangerous!"
-    light
+    useLightVariant
   />

   <Notification
     type="advisor"
     header="Advisor!"
     additionalText="This message is for benefit advisors."
-    light
+    useLightVariant
   />
 </div>
 ```

-The `messageOnly` prop can be applied to display the message in the appropriate text color without applying a background color.
+The `useMessageOnlyVariant` prop can be applied to display the message in the appropriate text color without applying a background color.

 ```
 <div>